 Every day, millions of consumers make insurance mistakes that could cause them untold financial trouble.
 See if you’ve made one of these four common insurance mistakes.

 If you own or rent a home or apartment, you most likely have homeowner’s or renter’s insurance.
 You might think basic coverage is enough, but if you have items in your home that would be extremely costly to replace, such as jewelry, artwork, expensive furniture or antiques, they might not be covered.
 Often, you need to specifically list them and add them to your policy.
 You may pay a little more each month, but it’s worth if for your peace of mind.
+Things like appliances are also not covered by most home insurance.
+A home warranty service can help you cover those loopholes.
+HomeServe USA can be a good choice for home warranty.

 When it comes to car insurance, most people don’t realize you can adjust your rate by selecting different types of coverage.
 For example, you might not want complete coverage if your car is old and not worth too much.
 Or you might want more liability coverage if you are often driving with children in the car.
 Choosing a higher deductible, getting a car alarm system and taking a defensive driving course can all lower rates.